Jefferson Airplane: 1967–1970: Heavier sound and improvisation

 Jefferson Airplane's fourth LP, Crown of Creation (released in September 1968), was a commercial success, peaking at No. 6 on the album chart and receiving a gold certification.
 Slick's "Lather", which opens the album, is said to be about her affair with drummer Spencer Dryden and his 30th birthday.
-"Triad", a David Crosby composition, had been rejected by The Byrds because they deemed its subject matter (a ménage à trois) to be too "hot."
+"Triad", a David Crosby composition, had been rejected by the Byrds because they deemed its subject matter (a ménage à trois) to be too "hot."
 Slick's searing sexual and social-commentary anthem "Greasy Heart" was released as a single in March 1968.
-A few tracks recorded for the LP were left off the album but later included as bonus tracks, including the Grace Slick/Frank Zappa collaboration "Would You Like A Snack?"
+A few tracks recorded for the LP were omitted from the album but were later included as bonus tracks, including the Slick/Frank Zappa collaboration "Would You Like a Snack?"

-The Airplane's appearance on The Smothers Brothers Comedy Hour in the fall of that year caused a minor stir when Slick appeared in blackface (she claimed she simply wanted to wear all the makeup she saw in her dressing room) and raised her fist in the Black Panther Party's salute after singing "Crown of Creation".
+Jefferson Airplane's appearance on The Smothers Brothers Comedy Hour in October 1968 caused a minor stir when Slick appeared in blackface and raised her fist in the Black Panther Party's salute after singing "Crown of Creation".

-In November 1968, the band played "House at Pooneil Corners" on a New York City rooftop.
-It was filmed for D. A. Pennebaker movie 1 PM.
-The concert was stopped by the police just like the Beatles' famous rooftop concert about two months later, as depicted in the 1970 documentary Let It Be.
+In November 1968, the band played "House at Pooneil Corners" and part of "Somebody to Love" on the roof of the Schuyler Hotel on West 45th Street in Manhattan.
+It was filmed for the D. A. Pennebaker film One P.M. at the invitation of French filmmaker Jean-Luc Godard.
+As no permit had been obtained, the performance was stopped by the police just as occurred with the Beatles' famous rooftop concert about two months later, as depicted in the documentary Let It Be (1970).
+Several people, including Balin and actor Rip Torn, were arrested.

 In February 1969, RCA released the live album Bless Its Pointed Little Head, which was culled from 1968 performances at the Fillmore West on October 24–26 and the Fillmore East on November 28–30.
-It became the Airplane's fourth Top 20 album, peaking at No. 17.
+It became the band's fourth Top 20 album, peaking at No. 17.